Skip to contents

 The $authenticated value as returned by oauth_module_server() now becomes TRUE, meaning all requested verifications have passed.

 The user’s browser was redirected to your app with OAuth 2.0 query parameters (code, state, etc.).
-To improve UX and avoid leaking sensitive data, these values are removed from the address bar with JavaScript.
+To keep the URL cleaner and avoid leaving sensitive values in the address bar, these values are removed with JavaScript.
 Optionally, the page title may also be adjusted (see the tab_title_ arguments in oauth_module_server()).

-The browser token cookie is also cleared and immediately re-issued with a fresh value, so a future flow can start with a new per-session token.
+The browser token cookie is also cleared and immediately re-issued with a fresh value, so a future flow starts with a new per-session token.

-Now that the flow is complete, the module will manage the token lifetime during the active session.
-This may consist of:
+Once login is complete, the module manages token lifetime during the active session.
+Depending on your settings, that may include:

-• Proactive refresh: if enabled and a refresh token exists, the access token is refreshed before expiry
+• Proactive refresh: if enabled via oauth_module_server(refresh_proactively = TRUE) and a refresh token exists, the access token is refreshed before expiry

 • Expiration: expired tokens are cleared automatically, setting the $authenticated flag to FALSE